marcelpatrick/TriggerBox/README.md

    - OR, In Unreal, select the Spawner component and go to the Details tab, select your trigger box / trigger volume component in the dropdown

    - Custom overlap functions
-     - In Spawner C++ Declare your custom overlap functions passing instances of the AActor class OverlappedActor and OtherActor pointers as params and expose it with UFUNCTION()
+     - In Spawner C++ Declare your custom Callback overlap functions passing instances of the AActor class OverlappedActor and OtherActor pointers as params and expose it with UFUNCTION()
      - Define your custom functions for BeginOverlap and EndOverlap
+       - UFUNCTION:
+         - Just like with UPROPERTY, which exposes variables to a Blueprint, UFUNCTION allows a Blueprint to call a Callback function from your C++ code.
+         - Use UFUNCTION to allow the Callback function - MyOnBeginOverlap - to bind to the Multicast Delegate - OnActorBeginOverlap.
+         - The MulticastDelegate OnActorBeginOverlap will listen to the overlap event on the TriggerBox component in the world and will broadcast the data of this event to the Callback function MyOnBeginOverlap.

    - TriggerAction function
      - Declare a TriggerAction function.
      - Define the TriggerAction funciton.
-Inside the TriggerAction function use the TriggerBox variable to call OnActorBeginOverlap and OnActorEndOverlap functions and pass your custom functions that each of these will call
+Inside the TriggerAction function use the TriggerBox variable to call the Multicast Delegate functions OnActorBeginOverlap and OnActorEndOverlap functions and pass your custom Callback functions that each of these will call
      - Call the TriggerAction function on BeginPlay

 ## 2- Spawn actor